reverentOne/SwitchHack/README.md

 <p>

 1. Insert SD Card into switch
-2. Turn off Switch
+2. Turn off your Switch
+	- Hold down the power button on your Switch for 3 seconds and choose power options then Turn Off
-3. Take off right joycon and completely insert RCM jig (There are many other methods but this one is highly recommended.
-I used an LED light with bent wires before I got the jig which worked but was very annoying)
+3. Take off the right joycon and completely insert the RCM jig
+	- There are many other methods but this one is highly highly recommended.
+I used an LED light with bent wires before I got the jig which worked but was very annoying.
+	- For a list of alternate methods see <a href="https://gbatemp.net/threads/the-ultimate-list-of-mods-to-enter-rcm.502145/">here</a>)
-4. Hold down the volume up button and press the power button
+4. Hold down the <b>Volume Up</b> button and press the <b>Power</b> button
-5. If the screen stays black you are in YAH!
-If the switch logo appears something went wrong and you need to try again
+	- If the screen stays black that means you are in, YAH!
+If the switch logo appears, something went wrong and you need to try again
-6. Now you can take out the RCM jig and connect your switch to your PC (from here on out I will assume you are using a PC)
+6. Now you can take out the RCM jig and connect your Switch to your PC
+	- For other devices follow the instruction in the README.md file on their individual github pages)
-7. Time to open up TegraRcmGUI or whatever payload sending application you are using
+7. Time to open up TegraRcmGUI on your PC
-8. Install drivers from settings tab (First time only)
+8. Open the settings tab and select Install drivers (First time only)
-9. If your Switch is in RCM and connected correctly the red image should turn green and say RCM OK
+9. If your Switch is in RCM mode and connected correctly the red image should turn green and say RCM OK
-10. Select the hetake bin file from when you updated hetake and click inject payload
+10. Select the hetake bin file from when you updated hetake and click Inject Payload
 11. Your switch should turn on.
-You can now disconnect from your PC
+You can now disconnect it from your PC
 12. Enter the date and time then click Done then OK (First time only)

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)